Social Security Benefits for Divorced SpouseFebruary 28, 2014

 Social Security Benefits for Divorced Spouse in Pennsylvania

-One benefit that is sometimes overlooked in divorce cases are the Social Security benefits for ex-spouses.
+One benefit that is sometimes overlooked in divorce cases are the Social Security benefits for divorced spouse.

 Generally, even if one spouse has never worked under Social Security, that spouse may still be entitled to receive Social Security and Medicare benefits.

 If a person is at full retirement age when they start to receive benefits, the benefits can equal one-half of their spouse’s full retirement amount.
-The benefit amount a person receives as a spouse does not decrease the other spouse’s retirement benefit.
+The amount of Social Security benefits for divorced spouse does not decrease the other spouse’s retirement benefit.

 Read on to learn more regarding Social Security benefits for divorced spouse.

 Divorced Spouses in Pennsylvania

 In addition to the benefits available to spouses, a person may also be eligible to receive benefits as a PA divorced spouse.
 Generally, if a person is divorced and the marriage lasted 10 years or longer, a person may also receive benefits on their ex-spouse’s record.

 However, there are certain conditions that must be met:

 - Your ex-spouse is entitled to Social Security retirement or disability benefits; and